General Guidelines and Restrictions for Use of TVA’s Electric Transmission System Rights of Way

 - No equipment should be operated within the TVA ROW that would endanger the transmission line or nearby persons or property.
 All applicable laws including state and Occupational Safety and Health Administration (OSHA) requirements must be followed, including those related to construction activities near energized electric facilities.

 - If blasting is performed on the ROW, the transmission line(s) should be protected against blast damage.
 TVA shall be given at least 10 days notice before any blasting or crane operation on or near the ROW begins.

 - Any underground lines or pipes must be buried deep enough that they will withstand repeated crossing by heavy equipment.
 TVA will not be responsible for any damage to a buried pipe or line.
 All buried pipes or lines must be identified by permanent markers at regular intervals along the ROW.

 - Systems, cathodic or otherwise, that could interfere with or damage the transmission line towers or foundations may not be installed.

 Review times vary depending on the nature of the project.
 Some reviews may take 30 days or longer for review.
 We make every attempt to ensure the application process is as timely as possible.
 The process will go faster, if TVA receives a complete application from the beginning.
 If your application is not complete, we may have to return it or ask for more information.
-To apply for a crossing or joint use of a TVA ROW please fill out the Application for Use of TVA Easements and send the completed application along with plans and maps to email@example.com.
-Contact information for the Transmission ROW Forester nearest you and additional information on TVA rights-of way can be found here.
+To apply for a crossing or joint use of a TVA ROW please fill out the Application for Use of TVA Easements and send the completed application along with plans and maps to [email protected].